pheetah/Angular-s-Change-Detection/document.md

 # Angular's Change Detection
-*A document aiming to explain Angular's change detection*
+*A document aiming to explain Angular's change detection, Eyüp Fatih Ersoy, 24/06/2021*

 In general, we don't really want to change Angular's change detection behaviour as Angular does everything for us automatically.
 But, there are some conditions we need to put some strategy on detecting changes especially when:
  - There are a lot of bindings in the component.